zendframework/zf2-documentation/docs/languages/en/modules/zend.crypt.introduction.rst

 The main scope of this component is to offer an easy and secure way to protect and authenticate sensitive data in PHP.
 Because the use of cryptography is not so easy we recommend to use the ``Zend\Crypt`` component only if you have a minimum background on this topic.
-For a gentle introduction to cryptography we suggest the following
+For an introduction to cryptography we suggest the following references:

-references:
+   - Dan Boneh `"Cryptography course"`_ Stanford University, Coursera - free online course

-   - Dan Boneh `"Cryptography course"`_ Stanford University, Coursera - free online courses
+   - N.Ferguson, B.Schneier, and T.Kohno, `"Cryptography Engineering"`_, John Wiley & Sons (2010)

-   - N.Ferguson, B.Schneier, and T.Kohno, "Cryptography Engineering", John Wiley & Sons (2010)
+   - B.Schneier `"Applied Cryptography"`_, John Wiley & Sons (1996)

 .. note::